LouaieRbiha/rc-peaqock/commands.md

 4- Install prettier with `npm i prettier eslint-config-prettier eslint-plugin-prettier -D` 5- Create and add configuration for .prettierrc & .prettierignore files.
 6- Check Problems section for more information & command to fix them.

 7- Force engine version for node & npm with .npmrc file & configuration in package.json.

 8- Install husky with `npm install husky lint-staged --save-dev` 9- Install tsc-files with `npm install tsc-files --save-dev` to check the types of staged files only.
 10- Add lint-staged configuration file and customize your pipeline.
-11- Force husky post installation & sort package.json file
+11- Force husky post installation & sort package.json file.
-12- Create your pre-commit hook with `npx husky add .husky/pre-commit "npm run lint-staged"` 13- Check .husky folder and pre-commit file configuration
+12- Create your pre-commit hook with `npx husky add .husky/pre-commit "npm run lint-staged"` 13- Check .husky folder and pre-commit file configuration.
+14- Stage your files & commit to your branch & check if everything is ok.

+15- create a develop and release branches with `git checkout -b branch-name` 16- Setup repository settings (merge requests, code reviews, force pushes ...).